thirukkural2022/obedparla.com/content/posts/2016-04-08-thoughts-on-i-robot-by-isaac-asimov.md

 ---
-title: "Thoughts on "I, Robot" by Isaac Asimov."
-author: "Obed Marquez Parlapiano"
+title : "Thoughts on "I, Robot" by Isaac Asimov." author : "Obed Marquez Parlapiano" date : "2016-04-08" categories :
-date: "2016-04-08"
-categories: "books,human-behaviour"
-tags:
+ - books
+ - human-behaviour
+tags : ""
-cover: "../images/i-robo2t.jpg"
+cover : "../images/i-robo2t.jpg"
 ---

 The three laws of robotics are as follows: